davidsaharkhiz/employee-benefits-core/README.md

 feature branches in the coming days even if you don't get a chance to review the final changes, because this was a fun project and I want to do some final work on the
 following:

-1) I leaned pretty hard on computed properties, and while they are really handy for quick Linq calculations they don't play nice with EF.
+1) I leaned pretty hard on computed properties, and while they are really handy for quick Linq calculations they don't play nice with EF and left the models feeling a little heavy.
 2) There really wasn't much time for test coverage
 3) I wanted to implement a handy multi-select many-to-many form for employees and dependents but ran out of time.
 Not a huge deal for the purposes of this demo, as you can add dependents piecemeal, but in theory in the case of working families you get cases